artemcm/swift-evolution/proposals/0nnn-const-values.md

 This decision has several implications worth highlighting:

 * Since Macros are expanded before source-code is lowered into SIL, Macros cannot receive evaluated compile-time constant values as parameters.
 Macros are free to take `@const` parameter values and expressions and expand them into other values expected to be compile-time-known.
 * Types cannot be parameterized with compile-time values.
-For example, for `InlineArray` while the specification of the length generic parameter may benefit from being enforced as `@const`, the value itself is not known to the type system, meaning all `InlineArray` types are ‘opaque’ w.r.t. the length.
+For example, for `Vector` while the specification of the length generic parameter may benefit from being enforced as `@const`, the value itself is not known to the type system, meaning all `Vector` types are ‘opaque’ w.r.t. the length.
 * `#if` expansion cannot be predicated on compile-time boolean values, since `#if` expansion is handled prior to SIL lowering.

 Also, see the ‘Placing `@const` on the declaration type’ section of considered alternatives for a discussion on why this proposal centers on capturing compile-time **values** in a way not captured by the type system itself. i.e. why `@const`-ness does not affect the type of a value in a way that e.g. optionality does.